vuejs/v2.vuejs.org/src/v2/guide/join.md

 ---
 title: Join the Vue.js Community!
+(En)
 type: guide
 order: 30
 ---

 <p class="tip">**Cette page est en cours de traduction française.
-Revenez une autre fois pour lire une traduction achevée ou [participez à la traduction française ici](https://github.com/vuejs-fr/vuejs.org).**</p>Vue's community is growing incredibly fast and if you're reading this, there's a good chance you're ready to join it.
-So... welcome!
+Revenez une autre fois pour lire une traduction achevée ou [participez à la traduction française ici](https://github.com/vuejs-fr/vuejs.org).**</p><p>Vue's community is growing incredibly fast and if you're reading this, there's a good chance you're ready to join it.
+So... welcome!</p>

 Now we'll answer both what the community can do for you and what you can do for the community.